 Cash flow forecasting is an excellent tool for anyone who is self-employed or runs their own business.
 The goal is to ensure there is enough cash in the bank to cover bills, get yourself paid or a surplus is left over to invest and take your business to the next level.

 How to Do a Cash Flow Forecast

-A cash flow forecast is an estimate of the amounts of money that goes in and comes of your business, usually created monthly, looking forward up to 12 months.
-Although there is modelling software out there that will use formulas and algorithms to predict your cash flow when it comes to small businesses we usually just use a spreadsheet.
+A cash flow forecast is an estimate of the amounts of money that goes in and comes of your business.
+This is usually created monthly, looking forward up to 12 months.
+Although there is modelling software out there that will use formulas and algorithms to predict your cash flow when it comes to small businesses, we usually just use a spreadsheet.

-Put simple a cash forecast is a prediction of money coming in and going out of your business, not your actually profit or loss.
+Put simply, a cash forecast is a prediction of money coming in and going out of your business, not your actual profit or loss.
 And in this guide, I’ll show you how to find those numbers.

 How Can a Cash Flow Forecast Help Your Business?